MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

 Microsoft Power Virtual Agents allows organizations to automate routine conversations, letting agents focus on high-value interactions.
-When a conversation is escalated from a bot to a human agent, agents can see the full transcript of bot conversations and have complete context while engaging with customers.
+When a conversation is escalated from a bot to a human agent, agents can see the full transcript of the bot conversation and get complete context while engaging with customers.

 After you've created your bot and connected it to an Omnichannel for Customer Service environment, you can go to the Omnichannel admin center or Omnichannel Administration app to add your bot to queues and configure context variables to route work items.